ARCHIVE

 Exploration has brought humans to our plant's greatest heights and deepest depths, pushing upon the boundaries between the known and unknown.
 It has taught us elusive lessons about our world and ourselves that we would have never learned otherwise.
 At the same time, exploration brings us face to face with dynamic and hard-to-resolve ethical questions about the impact of exploration on human and non-human communities.

-Watch archived talks on the 2023 Youtube Playlist
+Watch archived talks on the 2023 YouTube Playlist

 2022 | Our One and Only Ocean